grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 {{< youtube 9a019SA5GW4 >}}

-## Knowing about Node-RED and FlowFuse
+## Knowing more about Node-RED and FlowFuse

 ![Node-RED icon](../../images/blog/post-nodered-flowfuse/node-red.png)